thephpleague/csv/source/examples.md

 $sth = $dbh->prepare(
 	"SELECT firstname, lastname, email FROM users LIMIT 200" );
-//because we don't want to duplicate the rows
+//because we don't want to duplicate the data for each row
 // PDO::FETCH_NUM could also have been used
 $sth->setFetchMode(PDO::FETCH_ASSOC);
 $sth->execute();